▶️What is It?

-Use academic language and writing style.
+- Use academic language and writing style.

-> - Read your assignment carefully for specific requirements.
+- Read your assignment carefully for annotation requirements.

-> - Most assignments require a combination of summary and critique.
+- Most assignments require a combination of summary and critique.

-> For the summary:
+For the summary:

-> - State the facts without opinions or commentary
+- State the facts without opinions or commentary

-> - Include the thesis/hypothesis, main arguments, the evidence presented, and the conclusions
+- Include the thesis/hypothesis, main arguments, the evidence presented, and the conclusions

-> - Include the methods used (if a research study)
+- Include the methods used (if a research study)